River East Collegiate: Drama program

-River East is also well known for putting on great annual performances.
-For the 2010–2011 school year, River east put on a remake of the 1998 musical Footloose, the first musical in fifteen years.
-Auditions were held in October, and the three performances started 12 April 2011.

 Other offered programs

 CIP

 CIP (Career Internship Program) is a high-school-to-work transition program.
 Students involved with the program are offered on-the-job experience and classroom study to help them make the post grad transition.
 Although students are not paid for their work with cooperating employers, each student earns credit towards their high school diploma.

 Peer Tutoring Program

 The Peer Tutoring Program is a service "run by the students, for the students."
 Students with an average of 80% or higher in a course offer their talents by signing up for this program in hopes of helping other students meet their goals.
 This service is available to all grades for both tutoring and being tutored.
 Once a tutor and a tutee are matched up they simply choose a specific time to meet and then they are all ready to go.
 The program is monitored by the River East Collegiate resource teacher.
 Students who volunteer to be a tutor are awarded by the school at the end of the year.